Privacy Details for Undergrads and M.Eng.

 What are student records?

-Records maintained by Cornell University or another group acting for Cornell University include, but are not limited to: transcripts (grades), exam papers, test scores, evaluations, financial aid records, and loan collection records.
+Records maintained by Cornell University or another group acting for Cornell University include, but are not limited too: transcripts (grades), exam papers, test scores, evaluations, financial aid records, and loan collection records.
+That aren’t student records?

 - Admissions records